Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzNetworkWatcher.md

 Dynamic: False
 ```

-### -Parameter
+### -NetworkWatcher
 Network watcher in a resource group.
-To construct, see NOTES section for PARAMETER properties and create a hash table.
+To construct, see NOTES section for NETWORKWATCHER properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Network.Models.Api20190201.INetworkWatcher